 What if I meet the criteria but I am not receiving any of the benefits listed?

-Individuals who meet all of the criteria but are not in receipt of the benefits outlined, may be able to receive help from a discretionary fund.
-The individual must be on a low income and we would expect them to have main bills such as a mortgage or rent.
-The individual must face significant financial hardship as a result of not being able to work due to self-isolating to be considered for a discretionary payment.
+If you meet all the criteria but are not in receipt of the benefits outlined (nor is a partner in the same household), you may be able to receive help from a discretionary fund.
+You must be on a low income, not have savings of £16,000 or more and must face financial hardship as a result of not being able to work due to self-isolating (or your child or young person's self-isolation) to be considered for a discretionary payment.

-Individuals will be asked to state their average monthly income before their period of self-isolation, together with that of any other members of their household aged 18 or over, including any partner.
-They will also be asked the reasons they will face significant financial hardship due to their self-isolation.
-They should include as much detail as possible about their circumstances.
+You will be asked to state your average monthly income before the period of self-isolation, together with that of any other members of your household aged 18 or over, including any partner.
+You will also be asked the reasons you will face financial hardship due to the self-isolation.
+You should include as much detail as possible about your circumstances.
 This will help us with the assessment.

 These payments will be subject to income tax.
 They will not be subject to National Insurance contributions.